-Estepona offers visitors a wide range of sights and experiences – here are some of the most unmissable places to see.
+Estepona offers visitors a wide range of sights and experiences – here are some of the most unmissable places to see and things to do.

 Running every Sunday at the town's harbour, the busy market is a must-visit for anyone who wants to sample local arts, crafts, food and drink.
-Sourced from across the region, it is the best place to pick up a souvenir or a light bite.
+Sourced from across the region, it is the best place to pick up a souvenir or a light bite to eat.

 Palaeontology Museum of Estepona

 World famous and featuring an enormous number and variety of fossils stretching back millions of years, the Palaeontology Museum of Estepona is truly amazing.
 View displays documenting the complete evolutionary record of Mediterranean sea creatures and dinosaurs of all varieties.

 The Church Of Nuestra Senora De Los Remedios